cozy/cozy-stack/docs/konnectors.md

 and run your container with the "--net=bridge" option.
 That way, a new interface is available in the container and gives you access to the host.

+## Konnector install and run details

+### Install

+The konnectors will be installed in the .cozy_konnectors directory (not in VFS ?) using npm install (with the ```--ignore-scripts``` option).
+This command will give the possibility to install konnectors from npm, github, gitlab, bitbucket, tar.gz url.
+The stack will have to check that the given package does not use a "file:" path.

+In the .cozy_konnectors directory, a ```npm ls -depth 0``` will be able to give the list of installed konnectors (npm outdated can also be used) or yarn equivalent.

+### Details about running a konnector

+To run a given konnector, the stack will create a run directory which will be given to the container as cwd and will have read/write access on it.
+The konnector will be able to put its logs inside it and any temp files as needed.
+The konnector will also have read access to a path with shared libs and also cozy-client-js (named /shared inside the container).

+In the end of the konnector execution, the logs are read in the log.txt file and added to the konnector own log file and the run directory is destroyed.

 ## TODO

 - [ ] How to install and update the konnectors?
 - [ ] Are the konnectors installed once per server or per instance (in the VFS like client-side apps)?
-- [ ] One git repository with all the konnectors (like now), or one repos per konnector?
+- [X] One git repository with all the konnectors (like now), or one repos per konnector?
 Same question for package.json
 - [ ] What API to list the konnectors for My Accounts?
 - [ ] What workflow for developing a konnector?
 - [ ] How to test konnectors?
-- [ ] How are managed the locales?
+- [X] How are managed the locales? : declared in manfiest.konnector
-- [ ] Which version of nodejs?
+- [X] Which version of nodejs?
+Last LTS version bundled in a rocket container
 - [ ] Do you keep coffeescript?
 Or move every konnector to ES2017?
   - 28 konnectors in coffee
   - 22 konnectors in JS